george-shammar/Insignia/README.md

 These are armies for hire - 45 in total.
 Each mercenary unit is a unique NFT with an unknown number of battalions before minting.
 Cities with insufficient armies can hire mercenaries to repel an attack or launch an attack.
 When you mint a mercenary unit you get the following.

 - An army with an unknown number of battalions.
+- A commander.
+- An insignia.

+As an owner of a mercenary unit, you can attack a city to earn the balance of the city's treasury or rent out your army to another city for a fee paid upfront and not dependent on the outcome of the renter's war.